About

 “Nurture wonder, preserve beauty, and tell stories that speak to the heart.”

-After two decades in the animation industry, I returned to my traditional illustration roots with a renewed focus on children’s books after having my second child in 2020.
-I love world-building and breathing life into whimsical, emotionally resonant characters —whether human, animal, mythical, or wildly imagined.
-My work, crafted in watercolor, Prisma color pencil, and ink, results in vibrant, hand-painted pieces full of texture.
-I’m passionate about creating safe, imaginative spaces for children to explore, escape, and discover.”
+After two decades in the animation industry, I returned to my traditional illustration roots with a renewed focus on hand painting children’s books.
+I love world-building and breathing life into whimsical, emotionally resonant characters.
+My illustrations are crafted in watercolor, Prisma, and ink –brimming with texture.

 Andrea Yomtob, Illustrator / emerging author

-I believe it’s essential to understand the craft of writing picture books as it deeply informs and enhances my visual storytelling, not to mention it’s so much fun!
-I began taking writing classes at Storyteller Academy in 2020 and have continued my growth through a one-on-one mentorship with a published author/illustrator.
-I have four DUMMIES available to review.
+Diving into the craft of writing picture books has greatly informed and enhanced my visual storytelling, not to mention it’s so much fun!
+I started taking PB writing classes at Storyteller Academy in 2020 and have continued my growth through one-on-one mentorships with published authors/illustrators.
+I have DUMMIES available to review.
 Please email me at [email protected] to request the password for access.

-I am a published picture book Illustrator and emerging author in Los Angeles, CA.
+I’m a picture book Illustrator and emerging author in Los Angeles, CA.

 EDUCATION